hikanner/jta/README.md

 **Q: How is this different from other translation tools?**

-A: Jta's true Agentic approach following Andrew Ng's methodology sets it apart:
+A: Jta uses an **agentic reflection mechanism** that goes beyond traditional translation:

-1. **AI Self-Evaluation**: LLM evaluates its own translations across accuracy, fluency, style, terminology
+1. **AI Self-Review**: The AI doesn't just translate - it critically evaluates its own work across accuracy, fluency, style, and terminology, then refines it based on its expert analysis
-2. **Iterative Improvement**: Two-step reflection (evaluate → improve) produces higher quality
-3. **Context-aware**: Understands domain terminology and cultural nuances
-4. **Format-safe**: Never breaks your placeholders or markup
-5. **Incremental**: Saves 80-90% on updates by only translating changes
+2. **Dynamic Quality Control**: Instead of static post-processing rules, the AI generates contextual, specific improvements for each piece of content
+3. **Intelligent Context**: Automatically detects and maintains domain terminology, understands cultural nuances, and preserves technical formats
+4. **Incremental Intelligence**: Translates only new or modified content, saving 80-90% on API costs for updates
-6. **Production-ready**: Built with Go for reliability and performance
+5. **Production-Ready**: Built with Go for reliability, performance, and robust error handling

 ## 🤝 Contributing